TheGodOfObelisk/GraphDataCollection/README.md

 http://www.cnvd.org.cn/shareData/list
 ### Data format
 #### Malwares(Symantec)
 Data is stored in json files.
-All the items have four basic records: title, link, description and pubDate.
+Each item has four basic records: title, link, description and pubDate.
 Other records are collected from web pages their links referring to.
 #### Malicious domains
+Data is stored in a csv file.
+Each record has six properties.
 #### NVD
+Data is stored in xml/json files.
 #### CNVD
+Data is stored in xml files.
+## Mission 3